Benoît Puga

-Benoît Puga (born 30 January 1953) is a general in the French Army and the Grand Chancellor of the National Order of the Legion of Honour and the National Order of Merit.
+Benoît Marie Puga (/fr/; born 30 January 1953) is a retired general in the French Army and former Grand Chancellor of the National Order of the Legion of Honour and the National Order of Merit (20162023).
+He previously served as Director of Military Intelligence (20082010) and Chief of the Military Staff of the President of the Republic (20102016).

 Military career

 Puga joined the École spéciale militaire de Saint-Cyr in September 1973, at the age of 20, following which he joined the Infantry Application School in 1975 with a rank of sous-lieutenant.

 In September 1976, Puga joined the 1st Chasseur Group at Reims as an infantry section chief (chef de section) before becoming a platoon missile section chief.
 From August to October, he conducted a tour at the corps of a reconnaissance helicopter unit of the 2^{e} ACR belonging to the VIIth U.S. Army Corps stationed at Nuremberg in Germany.
 He was promoted to the rank of lieutenant on 1 August 1976.

 On 1 April 1978, Puga was assigned to the 2nd Foreign Parachute Regiment 2^{e} REP, where he was, in succession, section chief, assistant officer, and commander of a company in a unit combat capacity.
 Accordingly, he was promoted to the rank of captain.
 He participated in several operations and exterior deployment: at Kolwezy in Zaire in 1978, at Gabon in 1979, at Djibouti in 1980 and 1981, at Beirut in 1982, at Bangui in Central African Republic in 1983 and Tchad in 1984.

 In August 1984, Puga joined the general staff headquarters of the French Army.
 He was appointed as quarter officer at the operational center, a post which he left in August 1986 to become chargé for a year.

 He was promoted to the rank of chef de bataillon in 1985.

 A candidate at the Superior War School and the Superior Inter-Arm Course (CSI) from September 1987 to June 1989, Puga received the command of an officer promotion class at Saint-Cyr from 1989 to 1992 where, a lieutenant colonel, he successively commanded the 3rd, 2nd and 1st battalions.

 In August 1992, Puga rejoined the general staff headquarters at Paris at the corps of the study bureau and participated in the reorganization of the operational command of the armed forces.
 From February 1994 to June 1996, he was detached, first as a military assistant to the commandant of FORPRONU in ex-Yugoslavia from March 1994 to April 1995, then as military counselor of the co-president of the international conference for ex-Yugoslavia and European negotiator for the peace accords of Dayton, from May to December 1995, a personality which was the High representative of the international community in Bosnia.
 He was promoted to the rank of colonel in 1994.